tim-de/fractran/README.md

 by fixed point multiplication, although it could definitely be implemented more elegantly than it currently (2025-01-10) is.

-Further things to solve include the fact that the program ~~is a hardcoded string that~~ uses a hardcoded value as its input, but you've got to start somewhere, right?
+The resulting programs take the starting value as a command line argument, and write the result to stdout

 ## Usage
 The compiler is invoked as follows